okuyamashin/kazamidori/README.md

 We are currenly preparing a web site for information of bit coins and forcast using artifical intelligence.
 [Cyber Kazamidori](https://cyber-kazamidori.jp/)

+#### 2018.01.31
+Format change
+Volume Minute field is added to Ticker csv file.
+It is summery of size of executions after privious ticker entry.

 ## Format description
 ### bitflyer.jp daily ticker log format
 file name : bitflyer.ticker.[YMD].[PRODUCT CODE].csv.gz